yenon118/snakyVC/README.md

 conda create --name <conda_environment_name> --file snakyVC-environment.yml
 ```

-Create a Conda environment named *happigwas* by using a explicit specification file (option 3).
+Create a Conda environment by using a explicit specification file (option 3).

 Please make sure to replace the _<conda_environment_name>_ to an environment name of your choice.